Bfgeshka/awesome-c/README.md

 * [rxi/dyad](https://github.com/rxi/dyad) - Asynchronous networking for C
 * [sch3m4/libntoh](https://github.com/sch3m4/libntoh) - User-friendly C Library to perform TCP streams reassembly and IPv4/6 defragmentation
 * [seanmiddleditch/libtelnet](https://github.com/seanmiddleditch/libtelnet) - Simple RFC-complient TELNET implementation as a C library.
+* [shadeslayer/libnice](https://github.com/shadeslayer/libnice) - Libnice is an implementation of the IETF's Interactive Connectivity Establishment (ICE) standard (RFC 5245) and the Session Traversal Utilities for NAT (STUN) standard (RFC 5389).
+It provides a GLib-based library, libnice and a Glib-free library, libstun as well as GStreamer elements.
+ICE is useful for applications that want to establish peer-to-peer UDP data streams.
+It automates the process of traversing NATs and provides security against some attacks.
+It also allows applications to create reliable streams using a TCP over UDP layer.
+Existing standards that use ICE include Session Initiation Protocol (SIP) and XMPP Jingle.

 ### Websockets ###
 * [Wslay][248] - WebSocket library.
 Implements version 13 of the WebSocket